-PROJECTED 2023 ASSESSMENTS - \$125,053.57
+PROJECTED 2023 ASSESSMENTS - \$201,741.80

-It is proposed that One Hundred Twenty-Five Thousand Fifty-Three Dollars and Fifty-Seven Cents (\$125,053.57) shall be raised through BID assessments in Milwaukee through the businesses located in the District (see Appendix D).
-It is also anticipated that the BID will be able to obtain and secure third-party sponsorships for certain events held within the District in an amount equal to Twenty Thousand Dollars (\$20,000.00) as well as revenues from certain events held within the
+It is proposed that Two Hundred One Thousand Seven Hundred Forty-One Dollars and Eighty Cents (\$201,741.80) shall be raised through BID assessments in Milwaukee through the businesses located in the District (see Appendix D).
+It is also anticipated that the BID will be able to obtain and secure third-party sponsorships and event revenue for certain events held within the District in an amount equal to Twenty DISTRICT 2024 OPERATING PLAN

+Thousand Dollars (\$20,000.00).

-District in an amount equal to Thirty Thousand Dollars (\$30,000.00).
-The total proposed revenues that the BID expects to have for operating year 2023 equals One Hundred Seventy-Five Thousand Fifty-Three Dollars and Fifty-Seven Cents (\$175,053.57).
+The total proposed revenues that the BID expects to have for operating year 2024 is Two Hundred Twenty-One Thousand Seven Hundred Forty-One Dollars and Eighty Cents (\$221,741.80).
 In addition to the services provided by the City of Milwaukee, Deer District LLC, the entity that operates and manages Fiserv Forum, retains and manages contracts with service providers for housekeeping and security within the District.
 The Board (defined below) shall have the authority and responsibility to prioritize expenditures and to revise the budget as necessary to match the funds actually available.